 There are so many stunning places around the world; many provide top ski conditions but also gourmet dining and luxurious lodgings.

-Great ski destinations boast a range of difficulty levels so that everyone from the novice skier to the seasoned veteran can find runs to enjoy.
+Great ski destinations boast a range of difficulty levels (and Heli Skiing Vacation) so that everyone from the novice skier to the seasoned veteran can find runs to enjoy.
 When you’re not on the mountain, you’ll be able to enjoy indulgent spa services and excellent shopping.

-Here’s some ideas on top ski travel destinations you might like to consider for the 2014 Winter Season
+Here’s some ideas on top Skiing Destinations for the Winter you might like to consider

 This venerated skiing destination is a big part of the sport’s history.
 The terrain is challenging, with a high season running from December to April.